andrii-korotkov/help-for-ukraine.github.io/index.md

 This topic has an international attention and many news outlets are covering it.
 Just avoid pro-russian and/or propaganda channels, as they often tell a complete opposite of truth.
 I personally follow US's CNN and New York Times, and Ukraine's Censor Net for a pretty good coverage with regular updates.

 There's also a new project Ukrainian Witness by Vitaliy Deynega, the founder of one of the largest Ukrainian charity fund Come Back Alive.
 It's a chronicle of Ukrainian resistance to Russian aggression.
-You can find it on Facebook and Intagram.
+You can find it on Facebook and Instagram.

 ## Donating